 Address: Sestiere San Polo, 30125 Venezia VE, Italy

-I recommend staying near the Rialto Bridge while in Venice, as it is conveniently located near many of the city’s top attractions and restaurants.
+I recommend staying near the Rialto Bridge in Venice, as it is conveniently located near many of the city’s top attractions and restaurants.
 Some great hotels nearby include San Lio Tourist House, a modern and comfortable hotel with spacious rooms and friendly staff.

 Then there’s The Gritti Palace, a historic hotel overlooking the Grand Canal that offers luxurious boutique-style accommodations.
-No matter what your travel style is, there’s a perfect place to stay near this iconic bridge.

 5. St. Mark’s Basilica